toasterofbread/godot-metroid-engine/readme.md

 ![icon](icon.png)

-# Godot Metroid Engine (working title)
+# Godot Metroid Engine

 A custom Metroid engine built in the Godot engine.
-Currently in early development.
+Currently in the final stages of development.

 ## Used assets